 The Georgia Square Mall in Athens, Georgia held its annual spring carnival from May 24-June 9.
 Visitors could enjoy classic carnival rides such as the ferris wheel, bumper cars, carousel, and more, along with games, fair food and music.

 Picadilly Farms Nursery & Gardens in Bishop, Georgia held the second part of its 27th annual Hellebore Days event on the weekend of March 8-9.
 The event included tours of the gardens and trails, led by owner Valerie Hinsely, who pointed out certain plants to attendees.
 Visitors could learn more about the farm's inventory of plants, including their signature Hellebores, or Lenten Rose, and learn about plant maintenance.

 Graduation Photos, Spring 2019

 This past spring I took graduation photos for two sets of friends around north campus of the University of Georgia.
-I used my Canon 80D with Canon 16-35mm lens, my Speedlite 600XII-RT and diffuser/reflector.
+I used my Canon 80D with my Canon 16-35mm lens, my Speedlite 600XII-RT and my diffuser/